intersystems/InterSystems-IRIS-Smart-Factory-Starter-Pack/README.md

 4. API for sending information to PowerBI using the Push DataSet interface
 5. Integration example with JD Edwards

 The Starter Pack is used within a project in a manufacturing plant to give operators realtime insight in OEE and other custom metrics witihin there process.
-For more information about the functional and technical working see the Wiki [link] https://github.com/intersystems/asp-oee/wiki of the project.
+For more information about the functional and technical working see the Wiki https://github.com/intersystems/asp-oee/wiki of the project.

 # Structure
 The repository has been separated in 4 parts.